CubeEdge-Studios/hive-bedrock-data/README.md

+> [!NOTE]
+> This package is now managed in a different repository. https://github.com/CubeEdge-Studios/hive-bedrock

 # Hive Bedrock Data

 A repo to store and calculate data and type definitions from The Hive: Bedrock Edition server.
 This includes infomation for each game avaliable on the server, helper functions to calulate different game statistic infomation and type definitions for the public API.